Department of Electrical and Computer Engineering

 • are ranked below the top 10 percent of their high school class and have a minimum 1200 SAT or 25 ACT score.

-Applicants with SAT scores below 1200 or ACT scores below 25 may undergo admission by committee review.
+Applicants with SAT scores below 1200 or ACT scores below 25 may be considered for admission by committee review.

 Transfer requirements for direct admission to the CPE or EE program for students who have earned 12 or more transferable semester credit hours: